TreeHacks/computer-vision-hackpack/README.md

 # computer-vision-hackpack

 The task we have chosen is building an image classifier that recognises the party-parrot and party-blob slackmojis from scratch!
-This includes the process from building the dataset to having a final model/making a flask app.
+This includes the process from building the dataset to having a final model that can make predictions.
 When you’re building models for new tasks, oftentimes there aren't any pre-existing datasets that are available for use.
 If you come up with an idea that requires a novel classification problem that hasn't been adressed before, this hackpack can help you start out!
 We take the example of parrot-blob classification but any of these steps can be subsituted with your own classes.

-What you'll learn:
-1. Making a dataset
-2. Processing dataset
-3. Choosing architecture
-4. ...

 Pre-requisites:
 1. How to use a jupyter notebook
-2.
+2. Basics of python

-+ add something to use it w a flask app

-This doesn't cover the details of... + the math behind it and stuff.

-The project- We're going to make a model that classifies popcorn and unpopped popcorn kernels:

-Pic of each one
+This hackpack doesn't cover the fundamentals of deep learning, but is just something to give you a start in creating your model with libraries such as tensorflow as well as understanding how to create a project for your own specific tasks.
+We're going to be classifying two really fun slackmojis- the party-parrot and party-blob!

 ![kernel-popcorn (2)](https://user-images.githubusercontent.com/93958307/210043334-f0b32ae4-bf38-4960-af0c-39b804c3076f.jpg)